tristanbettany/WaysOfWorking/README.md

 ### Approval & Merging

 This section of PRs should be fairly simple.
-It is recommended that when there are at least 2 (or the amount the business is happy with) approvals from reviewers, then anyone should be able to merge it.
-If an update to that PR is made after the approvals quota is reached then the quota is reset and the approval process restarts before you can merge.
+It is recommended that when there are at least 2 (or the amount the business is happy with) approvals from reviewers which should come from a collection of developers picked by the company.

+Senior developers should then be able to merge it once these requirements have been met.
+If an update to that PR is made after the approvals quota is reached then the quota is reset and the approval process restarts before a merge can be completed.

 You should always merge in a way that maintains the hillocks in the git tree, and remove the branch after merging.
 You can do this like so: